botanicalpilot/gibber/README.md

 # Gibber
-* App built to deliver a gardening schedule based off of crops the user wants to grow.
+* A garden planner and scheduler for zone 8b.
-* Search for crops, select those you want to plant, and your planting method.
+* Search for crops from ThallusAPI by common or scientific name, select crops you want to plant this season, and your planting method.
-* Gibber returns a list of plants and an exportable schedule to add to your calendar.
-* With Gibber never miss a sowing day again!
+* After selecting your crops, you can add a calendar reminder so you remember to sow or buy plants when the time is right.

 ## Gibber is named after Gibberellins, a group of plant hormones that regulate plant developmental processes.